ffrappo/code-narrator-turbo/docs/src/App.ts.md

 ## Tips and Cautions

-When using `code-narrator`, there are a few rules to follow:
+When using `code-narrator-turbo`, there are a few rules to follow:

 - Write a description of the project in the project file (e.g., `package.json`).
 - If GPT generates incorrect documentation, the code is probably not clear for humans either.
 Try adjusting the code or adding a one-line comment to make the code clearer.